MABelanger/jsconcept/fm-advanced-js/ch1-scope.md

 # Scope
 ## Scope and the JavaScript Compiler
 Scope is where you go to look for things.
-The ES5 version only has function scope.
+The ES5 version only has function scope so the smallest atomic version of scope is function.

 Js is compile every single time that it run.
 It do :
 * Do one pass to the code.